 We usually give about 3 weeks for students to work on this assignment at home, making sure to check in with them each week.
 We schedule a day performance where classes from the school can sign up to come and an evening performance for the parents.

-Finally we have a dress rehearsal the day before the performance where the students bring their speech (without the costume or the poster) to practice.
+Finally we have a dress rehearsal for the biography wax museum the day before the performance where the students bring their speech (without the costume or the poster) to practice.
 We tell students that they need to share their presentations as if it were the real performance, reminding them to use lots of expression and speak slowly and clearly.

 Tip: Grade the students on their speech and presentation during the dress rehearsal.
 It makes it easier to grade only the poster and costume on the day of the actual performance.